-Situating canonical and extra-canonical texts within their Jewish and Greco-Roman frame, this course explores the complex social, cultural and historical fabric of the writings included in Christian Scripture.
+Through situating canonical and extracanonical texts within their Jewish and Greco-Roman frame, this course engages the complex social, cultural and historical fabrics of the writings included in Christian Scripture.
+Close reading, informed by critical debate, invites students to explore contemporary manifestations of ancient teaching and practice-in space and over time.